pulp/pulpcore/docs/dev/learn/subclassing/serializers.md

 : - serializer(s) for plugin specific content type(s), should be subclassed from one of
     NoArtifactContentSerializer, SingleArtifactContentSerializer, or
     MultipleArtifactContentSerializer, depending on the properties of the content type(s)
+  - serializer(s) for plugin specific repository(s), should be subclassed from RepositorySerializer
   - serializer(s) for plugin specific remote(s), should be subclassed from RemoteSerializer
+  - serializer(s) for plugin specific publication(s), should be subclassed from PublicationSerializer
-  - serializer(s) for plugin specific publisher(s), should be subclassed from PublisherSerializer
+  - serializer(s) for plugin specific distribution(s), should be subclassed from DistributionSerializer

 ## Adding Fields